Tanribali Lamo: Controversy

 Tanribali's sudden assumption of governorship sparked controversy as pro-democracy activists fear that his appointment signals the return of the armed forces into the politics.
 Wisnu Dewabrata of Kompas reported that there were no such thing as a "transfer of status", as the only way a military officer could become a civilian is through retirement or resignation, thus violating the current law on the armed forces.
 Indonesian Institute of Science political researcher, Ikrar Nusabhakti, stated that Tanribali's appointment signifies the setback on the armed forces reformation and a gross violation of the law.
 Member of the People's Representative Council Yuddy Chrisnandi regrets that the Commander-in-Chief of the Armed Forces did not reject the appointment of Tanribali.
 Governor of the National Resilience Institute Muladi stated that there is nothing to worry about Tanribali's appointment and that it is more important to pacify South Sulawesi following the conflict between the two candidates.

 There were conflicting informations as to whether Tanribali had actually retired from the military.
-The armed forces spokesperson Sagoem Tamboen stated that Tanribali had not retire from the military, while the army spokesperson Ricardo Siagian stated that Tanribali was no longer a member of the armed forces.
+The armed forces spokesperson Sagoem Tamboen stated that Tanribali had not retired from the military, while the army spokesperson Ricardo Siagian stated that Tanribali was no longer a member of the armed forces.

 Mardiyanto himself stated that he appointed Tanribali due to the lack of any ministry officials that could held the office and that Tanribali was a well-known and neutral figure in South Sulawesi who he believed could pacify the province.

 Reconciliation

 Immediately after his inauguration as the acting governor, Tanribali held a coordinating meeting with bureau heads of South Sulawesi, which resulted in the decision to resolve the electoral conflict as soon as possible.
 Tanribali arranged a meeting between the two candidates, to which both agreed.
 Tanribali also visited other influential figures, such as former governor Andi Oddang and local leaders of political parties.
 Tempo remarked that Tanribali's pacification strategy was a success, as Makassar, the capital of South Sulawesi, became gradually clear from clashes due to the conflicts.
 The Supreme Court eventually decided that Limpo won the elections.
 Tanribali handed over his governorship on 8 April 2008.

-Tanribali's role in reconciliation was compared to his father, who was appointed as a middle option between the government-backed and the local military-backed candidate.
+Tanribali's role in reconciliation was compared to his father, who was appointed a middle option between the government-backed and the local military-backed candidate.